sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 This was the simplest model I could pick without me getting a degree in epidemiology

 ### Justification
 There is no current benchmark to COVID-19 so we don't know how any model would turned out.
 The only one we can compare is to Spanish Flu of 1918 Compared which infected 500 million people worldwide and killed more then 50 million people.[^9] We could possibly take its  epidemic curve and try to fit it to COVID-19.
-Aga
+Again its beyond my understanding to even calculate the epidemic curve for the Spanish Flu.

 ## V. Conclusion